stempler/bnd-platform-sample/README.md

 Check out **build.gradle** and the script files in **modules/** to see what you can do with *bnd-platform* and run the build with `./gradlew` or `gradlew.bat` to create OSGi bundles and an Eclipse Update Site from the dependencies configured in the example.
 The created bundles will reside in **build/plugins**, the p2 repository in **build/updatesite**.

+The sample includes a quite big set of dependencies and building the platform will download a lot of stuff and may take some time.
+So feel free to strip it down for your testing.

 When cloning the repository make sure to also initialize and update the submodule, e.g. using `git submodule update --init`.